Tronhjem/telegramAutomationBot/README.md

 5. Download the JSON file, rename it to `credentials.json`, and place it in the project root
 6. Go to APIs & Services > OAuth consent screen > add your Gmail as a **test user**
 7. Run `python gmail.py` — a browser window opens for consent.
 After granting access, `token.json` is created automatically

-### 5. Install Claude CLI

-The email summarization uses [Claude Code](https://claude.ai/claude-code) CLI.
-Install it and make sure `claude` is available in your PATH.

 ## Usage